bootstrap-ruby/bootstrap_form/README.md

 ### Input Elements / Controls

-To specify the class of the generated input, use the `control_class` option:
+To specify the class of the generated input tag, use the `control_class` option:

 ```erb
 <%= f.text_field :email, control_class: "custom-class" %>